blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 #### Fierce physique
 At level one, you can transform into your lycanthrope form.
 Your size is medium and your speed is 40ft.
-Your maximum hit points are recalculated with your hit die size changed to 1d10 during this transformation.
+Your maximum hit points are replaced with 10+CON per hit die during this transformation.
 Acrobatics checks and strength saving throws are made with advantage.
 Your attacks gain advantage when made against an enemy within 5ft of an ally that is not unconscious.